jachallbound/rl/Section 2.5 - Exercise 2.5/README.md

-# Section 2.3 - The 10-armed Testbed
+# Section 2.5 - Nonstationary Comparison
-Implementation of a k-armed bandit.

-Figure 2.2 on Page 29 can be recreated by running the program three times with `EPS` definitions: 0.0, 0.01, 0.1

-After running the main program three times, run the `graph_2.3.sh` bash script to plot results with `graph` from GNU plot utils.
-Results match Figure 2.2:
+Building on k-armed bandit from 2.3, implement Exercise 2.5 to train two bandits on a nonstationary problem and compare sample average vs. weighted average.

+Run main program for SAMPLE_AVERAGE: 0,1.
+Then run `graph_2.5.sh` to graph results (now using `gnuplot`):

 ![](graph.png)